Hot Creek History

 The town of Hot Creek was apparently quite active in the early days.
 Thompson and West state that it was divided into an upper and lower camp and each had a stamp mill, although neither mill operated much.
 The town was the property of J. T. Williams and was the site of a very elaborate stone building.
 This building, later gutted by fire, was restored in the early 1900's; it still stands at Hot Creek.
 It is said that Williams made a sizeable stake from an early discovery in the Danville district, with which he purchased and improved the Hot Creek site.
 The town is reported to have had a population of 300 in 1868, but is said to have dropped to 25 in 1881.

+Records indicate that Hot Creek had a post office from 1867 to 1881 and from 1897 to 1912.
 At some point the town of Hot Creek was abandoned and the site became known as the Hot Creek Ranch.
+It is likely this occurred in the period between post offices 1881-1897.
 The hotel survived as the ranch house and still stands to this day.

 While the date that the town became a ranch is not known, a December, 1909 issue of the Los Angeles Herald article titled "Hot Creek Ranch House, A Famous Nevada Home" verifies that it was a ranch by that year.
 Interestingly, the title of the article also reveals that the old Hot Creek hotel was a famous building at the time.
 Unfortunately the article doesn't actually talk about the structure at all, but has a few interesting quotes related to the owners of the ranch and their history with the Nevada mining industry.